Federico murder case: Multiple attempted murders

 Josh Federico then went upstairs for a time; when he returned he calmly dragged Howell’s body out the garage door with a tarp and put him in Sarah's GMC Yukon.
-Sarah Federico was in the kitchen when Josh Federico returned, and he went into the living room, grabbed a pillow and used it to silence the sound of gunfire as he shot her again — in the abdomen.
+Sarah Federico was in the kitchen when Josh Federico returned; he went into the living room, grabbed a pillow, and used it to silence the sound of gunfire as he shot her again — this time in the abdomen.
 Sarah Federico collapsed on the floor and played dead, as Josh Federico put his hand over her mouth to see if she was still breathing.

 After hearing him walk toward the garage, Sarah Federico said she got up and took off running through a patch of woods and briars to the home of her nearest neighbors, Richard and Patricia Brigman.
-Sarah Federico realized that Josh Federico was behind her as she fled, and as she climbed the steps to her neighbors’ second-floor deck, she was shot a third time — in the back.
+Sarah Federico realized that Josh Federico was behind her as she fled, and as she climbed the steps to her neighbors’ second-floor deck, she was shot for the third time — in the back.
 She was frantically banging on the back door when she was shot, and she fell over the threshold when the Brigmans, who were awakened by their barking dogs and the gunfire, opened the inner door.
 “She was covered in blood from head to toe,” Richard Brigman testified.
-As Sarah Federico moaned in pain on the floor, she told the Brigmans her husband had shot her and killed Howell.
+As Sarah Federico moaned in pain on the floor, she told the Brigmans that her husband had shot her and killed Howell.

 Howell’s remains were found days later in a burn pit on Federico’s farm where a prosecutor said he used tires to basically “cremate” the body.